haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

 Create steps
 ~~~~~~~~~~~~

-It is easy to create a step:
+It is easy to create a :py:meth:`~abaqus.Step.StepModel.StepModel.StaticStep`:

 .. code-block:: Python

-    step = model.StaticStep(name='Step-1', previous='Initial', description='', timePeriod=1.0,
+    step = model.StaticStep(name='Step-1', previous='Initial', description='',
-                            timeIncrementationMethod=AUTOMATIC, maxNumInc=100, initialInc=0.01,
+                            timePeriod=1.0, timeIncrementationMethod=AUTOMATIC,
-                            minInc=0.001, maxInc=0.1)
+                            maxNumInc=100, initialInc=0.01, minInc=0.001, maxInc=0.1)

 Specify output requests
 ~~~~~~~~~~~~~~~~~~~~~~~

-We can use the `FieldOutputRequest` and `HistoryOutputRequest` to specify field output and history output information.
+We can use the :py:meth:`~abaqus.StepOutput.OutputModel.OutputModel.FieldOutputRequest` and :py:meth:`~abaqus.StepOutput.OutputModel.OutputModel.HistoryOutputRequest` to specify field output and history output information.

 .. code-block:: Python

-    field = model.FieldOutputRequest('F-Output-1', createStepName='Step-1', variables=('S', 'E', 'U'))
+    field = model.FieldOutputRequest('F-Output-1', createStepName='Step-1',
+                                     variables=('S', 'E', 'U'))

 Create boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can use `DisplacementBC` to create a displacement boundary condition:
+We can use :py:meth:`~abaqus.BoundaryCondition.BoundaryConditionModel.BoundaryConditionModel.DisplacementBC` to create a displacement boundary condition:

 .. code-block:: Python

     bottom_instance = model.rootAssembly.instances['instance'].sets['set-bottom']
-    bc = model.DisplacementBC(name='BC-1', createStepName='Initial', region=bottom_instance, u3=SET)
+    bc = model.DisplacementBC(name='BC-1', createStepName='Initial',
+                              region=bottom_instance, u3=SET)

 It should be noted that region of the boundary condition should be a region of the instances instead of parts, since sets created in parts are copied to the instance, we can use the sets in the parts that we defined before.

 Create loads
 ~~~~~~~~~~~~

-We can use `Pressure` ro create a pressure:
+We can use :py:meth:`~abaqus.LoadAndLoadCase.LoadModel.LoadModel.Pressure` ro create a pressure:

 .. code-block:: Python

     top_instance = model.rootAssembly.instances['instance'].surfaces['surface-top']
-    pressure = model.Pressure('pressure', createStepName='Step-1', region=top_instance, magnitude=100)
+    pressure = model.Pressure('pressure', createStepName='Step-1', region=top_instance,
+                              magnitude=100)

 Mesh
 ~~~~

-When meshing, we have set the element type, which is defined in the `mesh` module, so we need to import `mesh` module:
+When meshing, we have set the :py:class:`~abaqus.mesh.ElemType.ElemType`, which is defined in the `mesh` module, so we need to import `mesh` module:

 .. code-block:: Python